--- Simple logic gates ---

 Logic gates can be combined.
 Here's an example.
 (More on this in the next two assessment statements.)

-******** A key realization for you to understand at this stage is that boolean operators and logic gates operate exactly the same way ********.
-In fact the way a microprocessor is built from the ground up is entirely based on boolean logic.
+*** A key realization for you to understand at this stage is that the result of various boolean operators and their logic gates counterparts is the same***.
+In fact the way a microprocessor is built from the ground results in operations entirely based on boolean logic.
 So everything being said about logic gates can be said about the boolean operators used in a programming language, and vice versa.

 So, next, check out this great video explaining logic gates with dominoes.
 (Thanks Mr Walker!)